intersystems/multi-model-exercise/README.md

 ## Query The Database With Python
-14. Quit the Node.js server by pressing `control-c` and `cd` back into the Python directory (`cd ../python`)
+1.  `cd` back into the Python directory (`cd ../python`)

-15. Run `python query.py` You should see outputted the results of the SQL query, which includes the record you inserted through Node of JJ Smith.
+2. Run `python query.py` You should see outputted the results of the SQL query, which includes the record you inserted through Node of JJ Smith.

-# Troubleshooting
+## Troubleshooting

 Problem | Likely Solution
 ------------------------- | ------------------------
-When I run python createSchema.py I get a 'Data source name not found' error | You may have the 32 bit version of python installed on your computer instead of the 64 bit.
+When I run `python createSchema.py` I get a 'Data source name not found' error | You may have the 32 bit version of python installed on your computer instead of the 64 bit.
-When I run createSchema.py I get an error about consistant tabs or spaces | When pasting the create_table statement, make sure that the variable name (`create_table`) is declared at the same indentation level as the preceding declarations.
+When I run `python createSchema.py` I get an error about inconsistent tabs or spaces | When pasting the create_table statement, make sure that the variable name (`create_table`) is declared at the same indentation level as the preceding declarations.
 My node.js app quits unexpectedly when I hit 'submit' | Make sure you hit save in Visual Studio Code and that the class compiled successfully.
 I'm on a Windows and the `python` command is not recognized. 	| Be sure to add python to your environment variables.